Aithu-Snehith/End-to-End-Learning-of-Communications-Systems-Without-a-Channel-Model/README.md

 The algorithm iterates between supervised training of the receiver and reinforcement learning (RL)-based training of the transmitter.

-- 2_pam_model : Implementation of the algorithm with binary message string (M = {0,1})
+- 2_pam_model : Implementation of the algorithm with binary message string ( M = {0,1} )

-- 4_pam_model : In this implementation, The message space contains 4 distinct messages equispaced between 0 and 1 ;  M = {0, 0.25, 0.5, 0.75 }
+- 4_pam_model : In this implementation, The message space contains 4 distinct messages equispaced between 0 and 1 ( M = {0, 0.25, 0.5, 0.75 } )

-- 8_pam_model : In this implementation, The message space contains 8 distinct messages equispaced between 0 and 1 ;  M = {0, 0.125, 0.25, 0.375, 0.5, 0.625, 0.75, 0.875 }
+- 8_pam_model : In this implementation, The message space contains 8 distinct messages equispaced between 0 and 1 ( M = {0, 0.125, 0.25, 0.375, 0.5, 0.625, 0.75, 0.875 } )

 - comparition : This code is our comparition of our approach with traditional autoencoder model ( suervised model).